smile-ffg/he-man-tenseal/README.md

 ## usage
 run this command for an interactive help
 ```
-tenseal-inference --help
+he-man-tenseal --help
 ```

 note:
 all parameters defined in `config.py` can also be set by setting enviorment variables

 ### MNIST demo
-This is a step-by-step manual to demonstrate the interface of `tenseal-inference` by classifying MNIST images.<br/>
+This is a step-by-step manual to demonstrate the interface of `he-man-tenseal` by classifying MNIST images.<br/>
 Input sample: `demo/mnist/input.npy`<br/>
 ![MNIST-sample-input](img/mnist_input.png)